 Enrolments into foundation exams are valid for 12 months from the date of enrolment.
-Candidates must sit the exam within 12 months of their enrolment.
-For example, an enrolment on 4 August 2017 must schedule and sit their exam before the expiry of 3 August 2018.
+You must sit your exam within 12 months of your enrolment.
+For example, if you enrolled on 4 August 2019, you must schedule and sit your exam before the expiry of 3 August 2020.

-Foundation exam candidates must complete all their required foundation exams and advance to Associate status within 10 years of their first foundation exam enrolment.
+You must complete all your required foundation exams and advance to Associate status within 10 years of your first foundation exam enrolment.

-Candidates must schedule their exam appointment(s) via My CPA Program.
-CPA Australia strongly advises candidates to schedule their exam appointment as soon as possible to secure their preferred date, time and location.
-Failure to do so may result in candidates having to extend their enrolment period to ensure availability at their preferred location.
+You must schedule your exam appointments via My CPA Program.
+Failure to do so may result in you having to extend your enrolment period to ensure availability at your preferred location.

-If a candidate fails to schedule their exam appointment or there is inconsistency with the information provided by the candidate at enrolment and at the time of admission at the test centre, candidates will:
+If you fail to schedule your exam appointment or there is inconsistency with the information you provide at enrolment and at the time of admission at the test centre, you will:

-- not be permitted to sit the foundation exam
+- not be permitted to sit your exam

 - forfeit the entire enrolment payment